Use QR Code to visit this article online.

 125+ ppm YANC, add no DAP

-In addition, about 1/3 of the way through fermentation, add 1 g/gal. of Fermaid K (or Yeast Food).
+In addition, about 1/3 of the way through fermentation, add 1 g/gal. of Fermaid K (also known as Yeast Food).

 B) Do all of program A, plus: